How to Get Cited in ChatGPT Answers: Why Earned Media Beats Content Tweaks

 That is why a founder can publish a well-structured article and still fail to show up in ChatGPT answers.
 The page is extractable, but the brand has not earned enough external validation to enter the model's preferred evidence pool.

 If you want the cleaner framework, think of Generative Engine Optimization as the formatting layer and earned media as the admission layer.
-Formatting helps once you're inside.
+Formatting helps once you are inside.
 It does not guarantee entry.

 Which sources ChatGPT citations favor over brand-owned content